Acrto3Hil3/FRT-GYM-Project/README.md

 GitHub Pages is a free web hosting service provided by GitHub that allows you to publish static websites directly from your GitHub repositories.
 It is designed to host documentation, personal portfolios, project landing pages, blogs, and other static content.

 # Deploying a project on GitHub Pages:
-1. Create a GitHub Repository: If you haven't already, create a new repository on GitHub to host your project.
+1.Create a GitHub Repository: If you haven't already, create a new repository on GitHub to host your project.
 You can also use an existing repository if you prefer.

 2.Push Project Files to the Repository: Upload all the files and folders of your project to the GitHub repository using Git.
 You can use the following commands in your terminal: